nickesc/scaredyBot/README.md

       4. here, the rest is pretty simple:
          1. we remove the wall end condition and make it always run for a certain amount of time, rotating and running away from obstacles when it reaches them, and spend a good deal of time debugging this
          2. we also tell ScaredyBot to back up a little if it senses a bump while `waiting` and turn around.
 This makes him less idle and just waiting, and like he's still trying to avoid you when you walk up to him
       5. The project is basically finished, when ScaredyBot runs over a metal bump on the floor and screws up his motion sensor.
 I spend hours debugging, but am not able to fully fix it.
-ScaredyBot is, unfortuantely, never the same
+ScaredyBot is, unfortunately, never the same.
+Read *section 5.
+Challenges* for more information on this.
          1. But he still works!
 It just took a few tries.
          2. [Video one of the final stage](https://drive.google.com/file/d/1lP1P-42ooJOhF5uGC8GoanMYOg7aiPAC/view?usp=sharing)
          3. [Video two of the final stage](https://drive.google.com/file/d/15bHUwT_oJJtBaSlm4elB4OfEUVbIKJoP/view?usp=sharing)